BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 LAYOUT

 Set up terrain as described on [page 136].
 Once the battlefield has been set up, an Objective marker is placed in the centre of the battlefield.
-Players must also agree which direction is north â€” this is important for determining where and when Reinforcements arrive from.
+Players must also agree which direction is north — this is important for determining where and when Reinforcements arrive from.

 STARTING POSITIONS

-At the battle's start, the forces are yet to arrive â€” models are not deployed at the start of the game, but will enter as the game continues (see Special Rules later).
+At the battle's start, the forces are yet to arrive — models are not deployed at the start of the game, but will enter as the game continues (see Special Rules later).

 INITIAL PRIORITY